smparsons/react-calculator/README.md

 # react-calculator
 A calculator written using React.
+This is still a work in progress.